Kuggo/TickNet/README.md

 #### 3.1.1 Header
 The header contains 3 fields each taking up 1 byte:
 - **Magic Number:** A non zero number that starts the packet so that receivers can know when a transmission is happening.
 If another protocol that uses the same address range (or even Ticknet on future versions) with a different packet structure can show that by picking a different magic number.
 If an unknown magic number is detected then the packet is ignored.
 The value for Ticknet is **69**.
-- **Packet Length:** The total length of the packet, which includes header length and payload length.
-This value must be be within **\[2, 26\]**.
+- **Packet Length:** The total length of the packet beyond this point, which includes sender address length and payload length.
+This value must be be within **\[1, 25\]**.
 The length right after the magic number is important for nodes to know how long to ignore/capture the data.
 - **Sender Address:** The address of the node sending the message.
 Destination address is not on the packet because it is implicitly sent on the channel (it is the channel address of where it was sent)
 #### 3.1.2 Payload
 The bytes immediately after the header are considered payload and there are as much of them as stated in the header.
 Messages bigger than the maximum allowed must be broken down into multiple packets as Ticknet does not natively support it.
+The limit for payload in a packet is of 24 bytes.
+The reason is to give some leeway to application level headers and also be above 16 which is a nice number to segment packets.

 ### 3.2 Addressing scheme
 #### 3.2.1 Static addressing